shihweichieh2023/solar-oracle-walkman/README.md

-# IV FakeChain Oracle - Solidity Smart Contract
+# 🔗 Solar Oracle Walkman - IV Voiceprint Smart Contract

-This is the Solidity smart contract version of the Python FakeChain IV server, converted to run on-chain with enhanced security validation.
+A blockchain-based smart contract that validates and stores IV voiceprint data securely on the Ethereum network.
+Think of it as a digital notary that checks if voice data is genuine and keeps permanent records.

 ## 🔒 Features

-- **Comprehensive IV Validation**: All Python validation logic converted to Solidity
+- **Comprehensive IV Validation**: Advanced security validation for voiceprint data
 - **EIP-712 Signatures**: Secure oracle signature verification
 - **On-chain Storage**: Immutable IV voiceprint records
 - **Chain Integrity**: Oracle verification of entire chain validity